JuliaML/TableTransforms.jl/README.md

 that rely on multivariate Gaussian distributions.
 This process can be quite tedious to implement by hand and very error-prone.
 We provide a consistent and clean API to combine statistical transforms into pipelines.

+*Although most transforms discussed here come from the statistical domain, our long term vision is more ambitious.
+We aim to provide a complete user experience with fully-featured pipelines that include standardization of column names, imputation of missing data, and more.*

 ## Installation